 You can read some of Josephine's work at jospehineclarke.wordpress.com

 Retired after a forty year career in shipping and shipbuilding during which he wrote everything from newsletters, contracts, specifications and proposals to technical papers, speeches, brochures and marketing blurbs, Richard now devotes his creative energies to writing fiction.
-As a member of OOTA since 2015, he has twice won its Spilt Ink short story competition, and, drawing on his extensive travel and maritime experience, is working on a novel set aboard a battered old tramp steamer plying the dangerous waters of the Far East on the eve of World War Two.
+As a member of OOTA since 2015, he has twice won its Spilt Ink short story competition, and, drawing on his extensive travel and maritime experience, has recently independently published his first novel, Oriental Vagabonds, set aboard a battered old tramp steamer plying the dangerous waters of the Far East on the eve of World War Two.

-You can read some of Richard's work at richardregan63.blogspot.com
+You can read some of Richard's work at www.orientalvagabonds.com